How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 If you are unlucky enough to experience dumping syndrome, you might feel nauseous with abdominal cramping.

-These symptoms appear because the small intestine is unable to absorb all the food that has emptied from the stomach.
+These symptoms appear because the small intestine cannot absorb all the food emptied from the stomach.
 This means the food has not been digested properly.

 You are at risk of dumping syndrome if you have had certain types of bariatric surgery.